-Marvel Entertainment will partner with Walgreens for a direct-to-retail merchandise program at 6,000-plus drugstores, as part of a new strategy to expand its product lines and reach new customers.
+NEW YORK Marvel Entertainment will partner with Walgreens for a direct-to-retail merchandise program at 6,000-plus drugstores as part of strategy to expand its product lines and reach new customers.

 Characters from Spider-Man Classic, Iron Man Classic, Hulk Classic, Marvel Comics Retro, Marvel Heroes, the Iron Man movie and the Hulk movie properties will grace toys, automotive accessories, pet products, photo department accessories, food gift sets, novelty candy, night lights, snow globes, holiday decorations, table and chair sets, wall decals, tumblers, posters, inflatables, flashlights and other products.
 Merchandise will hit shelves in spring 2010.

 In 2008, Marvel rang up $5.7 billion in worldwide retail sales of its licensed merchandise.
 Recently, the entertainment company has found that pursuing direct-to-retail partnerships is a great way to supplement sales in tough economic times.
 (Traditionally, managing retail accounts is more of the licensee’s job.)

 Marvel last year developed Classic Spider-Man bedroom decor for Pottery Barn Kids (pictured) and this month, it launched an exclusive line of T-shirts at Old Navy for boys and toddlers, featuring Silver Surfer, Wolverine, Captain America, Incredible Hulk and others superheroes.

 “We’re interested in building collections and brand statements,” said Paul Gitter, president of consumer products North America.
 “These [alternative] retailers don’t traditionally carry licensed merchandise — they’re not interested in taking an item here and an item there.”